(Last Updated On: May 20, 2019)

-You can save a few dollars each week if you plant your own vegetables or if you barter… and instead of buying sodas, canned drinks and juices, why not make lemonade with lemons from your own or trees.
+You can save a few dollars each week if you plant your own vegetables or if you barter… and instead of buying sodas, canned drinks, and juices, why not make lemonade with lemons from your own or trees.
 No trees?
 Then gather fruits from extended family and friends or buy cheaply.
-This not only saves money and helps the entire family during hard times, but it is also a healthier option.
+This not only saves money and helps the entire family during difficult times, but it’s also a healthier option.
 Pay attention to these safety tips for proper preparation, here.

 Most of all, understand money is a tool and like anything else, a tool used unwisely can destroy or maim, however, once done correctly, it can make the heavy lifting way much easier.
 Most of us see money as a goal.
 This mindset creates the wrong perspective and causes us to panic when we can’t meet our obligations.
 We can miss critical lessons in using money to our advantage by not employing proven methods to gain wealth.
 If we see it as a goal, we may spend our whole life pursuing it but not effectively be investing it, and enjoying the potential benefits it can add to the various stages of our lives.